josbeir/cakephp-docs-md/docs/en/orm/saving-data.md

 ### Validating Data Before Building Entities

-The [Validating Data](/en/orm/validation.md) chapter has more information on how to use the validation features of CakePHP to ensure your data stays correct and consistent.
+The [orm/validation](/en/orm/validation.md) chapter has more information on how to use the validation features of CakePHP to ensure your data stays correct and consistent.

 ### Avoiding Property Mass Assignment Attacks